BIO-102 Biology of Human Disease3

 BIO-102L Biology of Human Disease Laboratory1

-This is the laboratory course for BIO-102.
+The laboratory course for BIO-102.

 BIO-104 Introduction to Human Anatomy3

 A general study of the anatomy of the human body with emphasis on the neuromuscular, skeletal, cardiovascular, and respiratory systems as they relate to activity.
 This course is not designed for students majoring in biology, exercise science, nursing, health science, or related pre-health professional programs.
-The course is designed for physical education majors.
+The course is especially designed for physical education majors.

 BIO-105 Introduction to Physiology of Exercise3

-The study of the physiology of the human body systems, including cardiovascular, muscular, nervous, metabolic and respiratory, and the affects of exercise on these systems.
+The study of the physiology of the human body systems, including cardiovascular, muscular, nervous, metabolic, and respiratory, and the affects of exercise on these systems.